-His efforts in San Diego began in 1982 when Bishop Leo Maher charged him with finding a better option for our community’s homeless and poor.
-Father likes to say that he tried to politely decline the task, since he knew nothing of the plight of the homeless previous to this assignment, but the Bishop insisted that he was the man for the job.
+The Bishop offered Father Joe the position and charged him with finding a better option for the community’s neighbors experiencing poverty and homelessness.
+Father Joe likes to say that he tried to politely decline the task, since he was unfamiliar with this type of work, but the Bishop insisted that he was the man for the job.

 By all accounts, Father Joe rose to the occasion.
 He soon became known for passing out peanut butter sandwiches (sans jelly — they couldn’t afford it yet!) to those who were hungry in the community.
 He also traveled the country researching homeless service providers and saw nothing that inspired him.